Endometriosis 101

 Though not a cure for endometriosis, or even something that mitigates symptoms, if you are trying to get pregnant and have endometriosis, some women may also choose to pursue fertility treatment, because of difficulties conceiving.

-Popular options include intrauterine insemination (IUI), in which sperm is collected and inserted directly into your uterus and in vitro fertilization (IVF), in which eggs are taken from your ovaries and fertilized by sperm in a lab, where they develop into embryos, and are implanted in your uterus.
+Popular options include intrauterine insemination (IUI), in which sperm is collected and inserted directly into your uterus, and in vitro fertilization (IVF), in which eggs are taken from your ovaries and fertilized by sperm in a lab, where they develop into embryos, and are implanted in your uterus.
 Doctors recommend that if you have endometriosis, it is worth speaking to your physician after around 6 months of trying to conceive, versus the 1 year timeline recommended for most low-risk women.

 If you have been reading this article and thinking, “that sounds like me” or “I have those symptoms,” it can be extremely distressing to realize you may have this reproductive health condition.
 We encourage you not to worry too much before seeking professional advice, though.
-According to one study, 25% of women with endometriosis are asymptomatic, so it can be very difficult to tell upon first glance whether a woman has endometriosis or not: each case is different.
+According to one study, 25% of women with endometriosis are asymptomatic, so it can be very difficult to tell at first glance whether a woman has endometriosis or not: each case is different.
 It is, however, important to listen to your body and keep track of what it is telling you.
+Generally, if you have symptoms that signal endometriosis, we highly encourage you to:

-1. Make an appointment with your family practitioner
+1. Make an Appointment with Your Family Practitioner

-3. During this appointment, pay attention to whether you feel heard; if you find yourself being rushed through the door, seek alternative advice.
+Explain your concerns, and ask for a pelvic exam or an ultrasound.
+In the meantime before the appointment, try to keep track of any symptoms, noting down dates and what may have been a precursor for them.
+During this appointment, pay attention to whether you feel heard; if you find yourself being rushed through the door, seek alternative advice.
 You shouldn’t have to fight to be listened to: you deserve quality care and a doctor who works with you in a collaborative way.

-2. Remember, if you are diagnosed with endometriosis, you don’t need to rush into a treatment plan straight away!
+Remember, if you are diagnosed with endometriosis, you don’t need to rush into a treatment plan straight away!
 Take your time to ask questions, discuss any concerns with your doctor, and do your own research as to whether a certain treatment plan may genuinely be the right choice for you.

-3. CBT and DBT therapy can be helpful in this regard, as well as having a community of people who get it: the subreddit r/endometriosis has over 45,000 members, and Allara’s private community is also a good place to hear from others who may have good tips, remedies, and even recommendations on how to better handle symptoms.
+Endometriosis comes with unpleasant, and in many cases, painful symptoms which are difficult to manage.
+On top of that, this condition can be emotionally isolating, so it can be beneficial to connect with others who know exactly what you’re going through or can provide helpful tools to handle your endometriosis.
+CBT and DBT therapy can be helpful in this regard, as well as having a community of people who get it: the subreddit r/endometriosis has over 45,000 members, and Allara’s private community is also a good place to hear from others who may have good tips, remedies, and even recommendations on how to better handle symptoms.

 All in all, an endometriosis diagnosis can be extremely stressful, so go easy on yourself.
 Give yourself the time, grace, and patience you would give a friend who recently got difficult news.
 Your hormonal health is so important, so whether you feel upset, angry, or confused, accept it all and recognize you are 100% valid in feeling as you do.
 When you are ready to investigate treatment plans, Allara is here, ready to support you.